 But people who can keep their travel plans flexible and don’t mind doing some research can also transfer their points to a partner airline or hotel to score business or first-class seats and end up redeeming their points for even more value.

 With the Ink Business Preferred, you can transfer your points to 14 airline and hotel programs, all at a 1-to-1 ratio.

 My personal preference is transferring Ultimate Rewards points to Hyatt, British Airways, Iberia and United — those partners are usually where I get the best value.
 But the entire partner list includes many great options.

-In fact, based on the point valuations of CNN Underscored’s partner The Points Guy, Ultimate Rewards are worth 2 cents per point, thanks to Ink’s transfer partners.
+In fact, based on the point valuations of frequent flyer website The Points Guy, Ultimate Rewards are worth 2 cents per point, thanks to Ink’s transfer partners.
 That means the 100,000-point sign-up bonus could be worth as much as $2,000 in free travel.

 2. Increased category bonuses

 The Ink Business Preferred card offers 3 points for every dollar you spend on the first $150,000 in combined purchases each account anniversary year for some very popular business categories, including: